sabifo4/LUCA-divtimes/01_PAML/03_MCMCtree_nonbraced/README.md

 ### Setting the file structure to analyse `MCMCtree` output - posterior

-We will now go to the previously created `sum_analyses` directory to analyse the `MCMCtree` output.
-First, we need to come back to the `01_PAML/03_MCMCtree_nonbraced` directory and run the following code snippet:
+We will now create a directory inside the `sum_analyses` directory to analyse the `MCMCtree` output.
+Nevertheless, we first need to transfer the data from the cluster to the corresponding directory on our local PC for further analyses:

 ```sh
 # Go to your HPC and copy the files that are required for sum stats.